 Register soon as space is limited.
 Lunch on Saturday is included!

 Includes detailed instruction on macroinvertebrate Family Level identification using family reference material and dissecting microscopes.
-Family Level test for QDC Level 2 will be offered at this time or after the Saturday session.
+Lab instruction must be arranged in advance.

 No previous experience is necessary to take this course.
-Those wishing to become certified as QDC Level 2 for Benthic Macroinvertebrate Assessment – Sample Collection, Identification and Data Evaluation, may need other experience or general knowledge of stream and riverine physical forms and habitat features, ability to use taxonomic references to identify macroinvertebrate families, and experience with study plans.
-We will address these requirements in the presentations on Saturday morning.
+Those wishing to continue on to QDC Level 2 Certification for Benthic Macroinvertebrate Assessment may need other experience or general knowledge of stream and riverine physical forms and habitat features, the ability to use taxonomic references to identify macroinvertebrate families, and experience with study plans.